 Check out the Aitken Minnesota web site

-The Holidazzle Parade in Minneapolis has become a Midwest tradition.
+The Holidazzle Vilage in Minneapolis is becoming a new Midwest tradition.

-Come for the Holidazzle Parade; stay to celebrate Christmas in Minnesota
+Come for the Holidazzle Village; stay to celebrate Christmas in Minnesota

 If there is a winter festival, winter carnival, or other winter activity in Minnesota that others should know about, please share it here.
 If you have a photo to share, all the better!